jquery/esprima/docs/syntactic-analysis.md

 Note that the tolerant mode is intended to deal with very few types of syntax errors.
 It is unable to robustly handle every possible invalid program.

+## Regular Expression Literals

+Esprima does not implement logic to fully parse ECMAScript regular expressions.
+Instead, it delegates this responsibility to the JavaScript engine in which it executed (i.e. via the built-in `RegExp` function).
+This approach means that Esprima may respond to the same input differently depending on the JavaScript engine in use.
+It will exhibit the same bugs and features of the regular expression parser in the host environment.

 ## Node Location

 By default, Esprima parser produces an [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
 For some uses cases, this abstract syntax tree is not sufficient.
 For instance, having the location information of each node is necessary in a few cases of static analysis, e.g. to give a meaningful feedback to the user.